pyaesoekyaw/my-go-app/README.md

 ![final diagram](https://github.com/pyaesoekyaw/my-go-app/blob/main/images/Final%20Diagram.png)
 -----

-before we get start , here is what you are looking for , a live action version of the project (https://www.youtube.com/watch?v=w0FxndMykME&t=518s)
+before we get started , here is what you are looking for , a live action version of the project : https://www.youtube.com/watch?v=w0FxndMykME&t=518s.
 ## 🌟 Project Overview

 This project showcases a **simple Go web application** implementing user registration and sign-in functionalities.
 Data is securely stored in an **Amazon RDS PostgreSQL database**.
 The core of this repository is to demonstrate a robust **Jenkins CI/CD pipeline** for automated building, testing, and deployment to an AWS EC2 instance.
 This setup emphasizes continuous integration and continuous delivery best practices.